itsays-zqc/my-website/docs/examples/GUI Examples/PIC/MMI/MMI.md

 Next, we can create the model of MMI by the geometries in "Structure" part.
 In this example, we mainly need the "Analytical Waveguide" , "Straight Waveguide" and "Bezier Waveguide", clicking the specific geometry to add it into the Objects Tree.

-Moreover, it is conveniently to use the global paramaters  changing the structures of directional coupler.
+Moreover, it is conveniently to use the global paramaters  changing the structures of MMI.

 </div>